Troubleshooting Water Absorption Issues in Your easyplant Fiddle Leaf Fig

 Understanding the Problem

 Water absorption issues can occur when the soil in your easyplant becomes too dry or compact, preventing the self-watering reservoir from working effectively.
 External factors such as low light, temperature fluctuations, or compacted soil may exacerbate this problem.
+Additionally, shipping stress or a clogged wicking system can also contribute to water absorption issues.

 Steps to Resolve Water Absorption Issues